munificent/craftinginterpreters/book/calls-and-functions.md

 </aside>

-Lox lets you print any object, and functions are first-class objects, so we need to handle them too:
+Lox lets you print any object, and functions are first-class objects, so we need to handle them too.

 ^code print-function (1 before, 1 after)